 Justine Emard creates and captures the encounter between the two generations of robot.
 By remembering that the actions of the robot are not externally controlled, we are left to wonder if the reactions from Alter 2 are ones of intrigue or even approach recognition and affection to the earlier version of itself.

-Justine Emard is a visual artist who lives and works in Paris.
-Her work explores the new relationships that are being established between our lives and technology.
+Justine Emard is an artist based in Paris, France whose work explores the emergent relationships that are being established between our lives and technology.